-The Tax Act also includes items that increase the Company's tax expense including, but not limited to, the elimination of the domestic manufacturing deduction and increased limitations on deductions for executive compensation.
-In addition, the actual effective tax rate may be materially different than the statutory Federal tax rate (including being higher) based on the availability and impact of various other adjustments including, but not limited to, state taxes, Federal research and development credits, discrete tax benefits related to stock compensation, and the inclusion or exclusion of various items in taxable income which may differ from GAAP income.
+The Tax Act also includes provisions that increase the Company's tax expense including, but not limited to, the elimination of the domestic manufacturing deduction and increased limitations on deductions for executive compensation.
+In addition, the effective tax rate may be materially different than the statutory Federal tax rate due to state taxes, Federal research and development tax credits, excess tax benefits related to stock compensation, reserves for unrecognized income tax benefits, and other book to tax permanent differences.

-The effective tax rate for fiscal 2019 differed from the federal statutory rate primarily due to benefits related to research and development tax credits and excess tax benefits for equity compensation.
-These benefits are offset by additional tax expense for state and local income taxes, non-deductible officer compensation and non-deductible equity compensation.
-During fiscal 2019 and 2018, the Company recognized a discrete tax benefit of \$2,672 and \$7,897, respectively, related to excess tax benefits on stock-based compensation.
+The effective tax rate for fiscal 2020 and 2019 differed from the Federal statutory rate primarily due to benefits related to research and development tax credits and excess tax benefits related to stock compensation, partially offset by additional tax expense related to state taxes and non-deductible compensation.
+During fiscal 2020 and 2019, the Company recognized a tax benefit of \$7,259 and \$2,672 related to excess tax benefits on stock compensation, respectively.
+The Company also recognized a tax benefit of \$6,325 and a tax reserve of \$2,240, related to research and development tax credits claimed on prior year federal and state tax returns and other favorable provision to return adjustments of \$2,917.